EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Abstract

 \section{Abstract}

 We present a novel machine-learning (ML) approach (EM-GANSim) for real-time electromagnetic (EM) propagation that is used for wireless communication simulation in 3D indoor environments.
-Our approach uses a modified conditional Generative Adversarial Network (GAN) that incorporates encoded geometry and transmitter location while adhering to the electromagnetic propagation theory.
+Our approach uses a modified conditional Generative Adversarial Network (GAN) that incorporates encoded geometry and transmitter location while being guided by electromagnetic propagation priors derived from ray-tracing simulations.
 The overall physically-inspired learning is able to predict the power distribution in 3D scenes, which is represented using heatmaps.
 We evaluated our method on 15 complex 3D indoor environments, with 4 additional scenarios later included in the results, showcasing the generalizability of the model across diverse conditions.
 Our overall accuracy is comparable to ray tracing-based EM simulation, as evidenced by lower mean squared error values.
 Furthermore, our GAN-based method drastically reduces the computation time, achieving a 5X speedup on complex benchmarks.
 In practice, it can compute the signal strength in a few milliseconds on any location in 3D indoor environments.
 We also present a large dataset of 3D models and EM ray tracing-simulated heatmaps.
 To the best of our knowledge, EM-GANSim is the first real-time algorithm for EM simulation in complex 3D indoor environments.
 We plan to release the code and the dataset.